Business Central Job Shop Manufacturing Projects Differ Greatly from Production Manufacturing

 - Reorder Point Planning: with Reorder Point, Reorder Qty

-Shop Floor Insights adds a number of capabilities that greatly enhance the standard production management module:
+Shop Floor Insights adds a number of automation technologies that greatly enhance the standard production management module:

-- Real-time labor reporting against Jobs and/or production orders
+- Automated labor reporting against Jobs and/or production orders

 - Paperless travelers and access to attached shop drawings